4awpawz/trio/README.md

 ### v1.0.0-rc.3 (IKIGAI)

-* Addresses issue <a href="https://github.com/4awpawz/trio/issues/73">#73</a> which would cause dependency resolutiion to fail if tag-based callbacks are declared with their `.js` file extensions.
+* Addresses issue <a href="https://github.com/4awpawz/trio/issues/73">#73</a> which would cause dependency resolution to fail if tag-based callbacks are declared with their `.js` file extensions.

 ### v1.0.0-rc.2 (IKIGAI)